itsee-birmingham/standalone_collation_editor/README.md

 };
 ```

-The corresonding python for the config above is below:
+The corresponding python for the config above is below:

 ```python
 class PrepareData(object):